-All associate degrees require a minimum of 60 credit hours.
-To qualify for the AA, the student must successfully complete the following required general education requirements (28-29 hours), as well as a minimum of 31-32 hours of college-approved program specific coursework within an emphasis area.
+All associate degrees require a minimum of 60 credit credits.
+To qualify for the AA, the student must successfully complete the following required general education requirements (28-29 credits), as well as a minimum of 31-32 credits of college-approved program specific coursework within an emphasis area.